 The need for nurses with advanced degrees is critical in today’s health care industry, with demand far outpacing supply.
 This makes the field of advanced nursing attractive from a job security standpoint.
 The tight employment market for advanced nursing also reflects the constant evolution of the health care industry, as evidenced by dynamics such as an unprecedented aging society.

-Those who complete a BSN to Doctor of Nursing Practice (DNP) or an MSN to Doctor of Nursing Practice (DNP) program may discover the benefits of a DNP program put them in a unique position to take advantage of changing employment needs head-on.
+Those who complete a online BSN to DNP program or an MSN to DNP online program may discover the benefits of a DNP program put them in a unique position to take advantage of changing employment needs head-on.

 The Need for a DNP Degree

 Earning a DNP is not just a noble pursuit; it may be a necessary one.
 The American Association of Colleges of Nursing (AACN) has recommended the DNP be the required degree by 2025 for those seeking a career in advanced practice nursing.
 Other nursing organizations such as the American Association of Nurse Practitioners (AANP) and the Gerontological Advanced Practice Nurses Association (GAPNA) recommend advanced practice nurses take on a larger scope of responsibility to address the increased numbers of patients who are seeking health care.

 These recommendations need not be intimidating news for those pursuing a Bachelor of Science in Nursing, or BSN degree.
 Most reputable colleges offer BSN to DNP programs for those who wish to progress from an undergraduate degree to an advanced degree.
 This transition can be a skill-sharpening academic journey — one that offers support, flexibility, and preserves a student’s work/life balance.
 Typically, a BSN to DNP program is available to baccalaureate-prepared RNs.